sbrl/Pepperminty-Wiki/README.md

 Please note that configuration of Pepperminty Wiki will be done through a GUI soon.

-Below are all the configuration directives that Pepperminty Wiki (and all the modules included in the repository) understand.
+Below are all the configuration directives that Pepperminty Wiki (and all the modules included in the repository) understand (though some extra descriptions can be found in [`peppermint.guiconfig.json`](https://github.com/sbrl/Pepperminty-Wiki/blob/master/peppermint.guiconfig.json))

 Key				| Value			| Explanation
 ----------------|---------------|----------------------------